 CELEBRATE THEN SEAL

 Being the 4th of July weekend, you or some of your American friends may be keen for celebrations.
-Here’s a great recipe that utilises pumpkin (an American favourite) that can be made vegetarian, vegan, dairy free or gluten free easily.
+Here’s a great recipe that utilizes pumpkin (an American favorite) that can be made vegetarian, vegan, dairy free or gluten free easily.
 It’s then perfectly saved with your food vacuum sealer from Food Vacuum Sealers Australia, so you can celebrate then seal!